 d.
 Complaint Regarding a Judge.
 An Employee alleging that a Judge has engaged in wrongful conduct may file a Complaint under this Policy.
 For Complaints against Judges, the Presiding Judicial Officer is the Chief Circuit Judge or a designee.
-If the Chief Circuit Judge is the subject of the Complaint, the Circuit Judge who is next in precedence to become Chief Circuit Judge pursuant to 28 U.S.C. § 45, shall designate an alternative Presiding Judicial Officer to oversee the hearing process.
-The EDR Coordinator must immediately provide a copy of the Complaint to the Chief Circuit Judge (or the next Circuit Judge in precedence to become Chief Circuit Judge, if the allegation is against the Chief Circuit Judge), who will oversee the EDR Complaint process.
-If a District, Magistrate, or Bankruptcy Judge is the subject of the Complaint, the EDR Coordinator must also provide a copy of the Complaint to the Chief District Judge, and to the Chief Bankruptcy Judge if a Bankruptcy Judge is the subject of the Complaint (unless the Chief District Judge or Chief Bankruptcy Judge is the subject of the Complaint, in which case the Complaint would not be given to that Judge).
+If the Chief Circuit Judge is the subject of the Complaint, the Circuit Judge who is next in precedence to become Chief Circuit Judge, pursuant to 28 U.S.C. § 45, shall designate an alternative Presiding Judicial Officer to oversee the hearing process.
+The EDR Coordinator must promptly provide a copy of the Complaint to the Chief Circuit Judge (or the next Circuit Judge in precedence to become Chief Circuit Judge, if the allegation is against the Chief Circuit Judge), who will oversee the EDR Complaint process.
+If a District, Magistrate, or Bankruptcy Judge is the subject of the Complaint, the EDR Coordinator must also provide a copy of the Complaint to the Chief District Judge or Chief Bankruptcy Judge is the subject of the Subject of the Complaint would not be given to that Judge).

-4 When an Employee files a Formal Complaint form with a local EDR Coordinator, the local EDR Coordinator must notify the Office of Workplace Relations of the Complaint.
+6 When an Employee files a Formal Complaint form with a local EDR Coordinator, the local EDR Coordinator must notify the Office of Workplace Relations of the Complaint.
 The Office of Workplace Relations may serve as a resource for the EDR Coordinator upon the EDR Coordinator's request.